-Chicago Coalition for the Homeless and its Law Project will present renewable $2,500 college scholarships to four students who succeeded in high school while coping with homelessness.
-Funded by private donors and grants, CCH has awarded more than $270,000 to 55 students since 2004.
+Chicago Coalition for the Homeless and its Law Project has awarded renewable $2,500 college scholarships to four students who succeeded in high school while coping with homelessness.
+Funded by private donors and grants, CCH has awarded $275,000 to 55 students over the past 13 years.

-Scholarship winners Mayra Fajardo, Niani Scott, Prince Washington, and Avery Williams will be presented at a public awards event on Thursday, June 22.
+Scholarship winners Mayra Fajardo, Niani Scott, Prince Washington, and Avery Williams were honored at a public awards event on June 22.

 “We are inspired by these remarkable students,” said Law Project Director Patricia Nix-Hodes.
 “Despite unstable housing and other barriers, they have demonstrated a commitment to their education.
 We look forward to seeing what these leaders accomplish in their college years and beyond.”

-Our program’s newest college graduate, Gesenia Viviescas, will be featured speaker at an awards event hosted by Loyola University Chicago School of Law, 25 E. Pearson Street.
-A 6 p.m. reception precedes the one-hour program, which begins at 6:30 p.m. in the 10th floor ceremonial courtroom.
+Our program’s newest college graduate, Gesenia Viviescas, was featured speaker at an awards event hosted by Loyola University Chicago School of Law.

-Also honored will be 15 rising sophomores, juniors and seniors, earlier scholarship winners who will receive renewal awards of $2,500.
-They attend the Art Institute of Chicago, Blackburn and Columbia colleges, DePaul, North Park and Western Illinois universities, University of Illinois campuses in Chicago and Champaign, and the historically black colleges and universities of Benedict, Howard, and Tougaloo.
+Also honored were 14 rising sophomores, juniors and seniors, earlier scholarship winners who will receive renewal awards of $2,500.
+They attend the School of the Art Institute of Chicago, Blackburn and Columbia colleges, DePaul and North Park universities, University of Illinois campuses in Chicago and Champaign, and the historically black colleges and universities of Benedict, Howard, and Tougaloo.

 Eighteen high school seniors applied by the April 14 deadline.
 The 2017 winners are: